POSTED BY April 26, 2012 COMMENTS (1,094)ON

 Now what happens in this case ?
 In this case, his Bank FD and his flat in Mumbai will 100% go to his Wife and no one else, However his ancestral house in Pune will be divided equally between all the 4 members.
 This is because there was a flaw in the WILL .
 An ancestral property can not be passed on through a WILL .
 Ajay had made a mistake thinking that he can assign the flat in Pune to anyone he wants .
 A person can only pass on his wealth through WILL if he has earned it (think bournville) , if you have acquired it from your older generation, then it will be claimed by all the legal heirs, and in this case it will be passed on to all the legal heirs of the family , so 25% to each member as they are all into Class I for Ajay’s father

-Till now we saw all the rules which are applicable if a person in question was a dead male , but in case of a female some points are a little different.
-The property of a female Hindu dying without WILL shall be distributed according to the rules set out as following –
+Till now we saw all the rules which are applicable if a person in question was a dead male, but in the case of a female some points are a little different.
+The property of a female Hindu dying without WILL shall be distributed according to the rules set out as follows –

 1. Firstly, upon the sons and daughters (including the children of any pre-deceased son or daughter) and the husband;